Archive: Gender Wage Gap By State and Congressional District, 2013-2014

 Statistics show that the persistent gender wage gap is a nationwide problem.
-In no state do women’s median earnings equal men’s median earnings, and most districts in the 112th Congress show a pay gap as well – with some showing gaps that far exceed national and state statistics.
+In no state do women’s median earnings equal men’s median earnings, and most districts show a pay gap as well – with some showing gaps that far exceed national and state statistics.

-Find the 2011 Gender Wage Gap in your State
+Find the 2014 Gender Pay Gap in your State

-Find the 2011 Gender Wage Gap in your Congressional District
+Find the 2014 Gender Pay Gap in your Congressional District

 Search by state: